 To double-check, check out Gender-Neutral Suggestions for the Top 25 Job Titles that still Use the Word “Man”.

 2. Unconscious Gender Bias

-The 2 main types of gender bias are:
+The 2 main types of gender bias in job descriptions are:

 Certain words have been proven to attract or repel some male and female candidates, according to the Journal of Personality and Social Psychology’s Evidence That Gendered Wording in Job Advertisements Exists and Sustains Gender Inequality and other studies.

 For example, Ongig’s Text Analyzer software (below) flags one such word “aggressively” as masculine in this job description for a made-up company called Bitcoin Inc.).
 In this case, some women feel the word “aggressive” is masculine and might suggest the company advertising the job has a male-oriented culture.

 2. Gender Bias in Everyday Words

 Some words are so ingrained that we hardly think about them.

 Most people use the phrase “guys” in everyday conversation including in job ads (see below).
 Try to avoid using “guys” and instead sse “people” or “folks” or “team” or something more gender-neutral.